-© 2023 Edward F. Gehringer CSC/ECE 506 Lecture Notes, Spring 2023 5 Lecture 21
+© 2024 Edward F. Gehringer CSC/ECE 506 Lecture Notes, Spring 2024 5 Lecture 21 Architecture of Parallel Computers

-One major difference from bus-based schemes is that we can't assume that a write has
+One major difference from bus-based schemes is that we can't assume that a write has completed when it leaves the processor; we need to wait for explicit acknowledgments.